thrackle-io/rules-engine/docs/src/src/economic/ruleStorage/AppRuleDataFacet.sol/contract.AppRuleDataFacet.md

 This contract sets and gets the App Rules for the protocol

-*Setters and getters for App Rules*
+*Setters and getters for Application level Rules*

 ## Functions